open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#instrumentationspecapachehttpdresourcerequirementsclaimsindex">claims</a></b></td>
         <td>[]object</td>
         <td>
-          Claims lists the names of resources, defined in spec.<br/>
+          Claims lists the names of resources, defined in spec.resourceClaims, that are used by this container.
+ This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>limits</b></td>
         <td>map[string]int or string</td>
         <td>
           Limits describes the maximum amount of compute resources allowed.
-More info: https://kubernetes.<br/>
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/<br/>
         </td>
         <td>false</td>
       </tr><tr>